1. A Subscriber List

-Email marketing strategy.
-Right, probably the most generic sounding jargon ever.
 You should always be thinking about your email marketing strategy.
 There are two main times to revise your strategy.

-This is the time before you implement your strategy.
 Start with your research and planning.
 Are you taking advantage of holiday sales like July 4th or Black Friday?
 Are you targeting dog owners birthdays?
 Are you targeting newlyweds?